How Much Does it Cost to Trademark a Band Name

 The process of obtaining a trademark registration is complete when the a registration number issues.
 If there is no Opposition during the publication phase, the trademark will register about three months after the notice of publication in the Official Gazette.

 There are also costs associated with renewing a trademark.
 For example, five years after registration a trademark owner must file with the USPTO an affidavit attesting to continued use of the trademark.
-The current government fee is $125 per class of goods/services associated with the trademark.
-At this time a declaration of incontestability should also be sought which is $200 per class.
 Then, filings are up for renewal every 10 years.
-The current government fee for those renewals is $425 per class.

 For assistance in registering your trademark or if you have trademark related questions, please contact us today.